rpgreview/papersandpaychecks/pnp.md

 Note the word 'plausibility'.
 "Papers and Paychecks" posits a world that is downright hostile to the player characters.
 The metaphysical foundation, if you like, is resistentialism.
 This is a supposedly joke philosophy based around the widespread anecdotal evidence of an apparent malice of inanimate objects against people, the word itself coined by Paul Jennings in 1948 as a response to existentialism, and claimed that it was developed by a fictional character, Pierre-Marie Ventre, itself a play on the name Jean-Paul Sartre.

 But of course we all know better than that.
 Let our motto be: "Les choses sont contre nous" ("Things are against us").
-Resistentialism and it has a long and established history well prior to Jennings, as encapsulated by "Murphy's Law" (itself possibly my the mathematician de Morgan, but he already has his own law) and completely expressed by Finagle's Law of Dynamic Negatives, by John W. Campbell, science fiction writer and editor: "Anything that can go wrong, will go wrong and at the worst possible time".
+Resistentialism and it has a long and established history well prior to Jennings, as encapsulated by "Murphy's Law" (itself possibly by the mathematician de Morgan, but he already has his own law) and completely expressed by Finagle's Law of Dynamic Negatives, by John W. Campbell, science fiction writer and editor: "Anything that can go wrong, will go wrong and at the worst possible time".

 Others characters in the story don't even have to be antagonistic - they may even be driven by pure motives, yet the the time in which they decide to incompetently help proves disasterous.
 It is the role of The Boss to ensure that this happens.
 Ranging from slapstick, absurdity, and even a touch of malevolence, these situational comedies can used to reminisce, inform, and inspire.